uptick/django-cq/README.md

 ## Description

 An attempt to implement a distributed task queue for use with Django channels.
+Modelled after RQ and Celery, complex task workflows are possible, all leveraging the Channels machinery.

 *This is very much pre-alpha.*